Pigeon Forge and its surrounding areas offer some of the best theaters, dinner shows and entertainment in the region.

-Brian Hoffman’s “Remembering Red – A Tribute to Red Skelton” is the longest-running show at the Westin Las Vegas Hotel Casino and Spa in Las Vegas and he is now performing in the Smokies.
+Brian Hoffman’s “Remembering Red – A Tribute to Red Skelton” is the longest-running show at the Westin Las Vegas Hotel Casino and Spa, and he is now performing in the Smokies.

-Relive the short one-man skits that Red Skeleton is famous for.
+Relive the short one-man skits that Red Skeleton was famous for.
 This comedy show is suitable for all ages.

 The show is 90 minutes long.
 General admission from the website starts at $35, but you can sometimes find tickets on Tripster for $28.28.

-Adult tickets start at $41.50, and they offer a $5 discount if you book directly on the website.
-Also, check Groupon for discounts.
+Adult tickets start at $43.75, and they offer a $5 discount if you book directly on the website.
+Also, sometimes they offer a deal on Groupon.

 Children 12 and under are free with a paying adult.